I adopt a multifaceted approach [to teaching] that recognizes and addresses varied learning needs and preferences.

 How do you help students?

-To effectively help students, I adopt a multifaceted approach that recognizes and addresses diverse learning needs and preferences.
-This includes creating an inclusive, supportive environment, employing varied teaching methods and engaging students through active participation and real-world applications.
+To effectively help students, I adopt a multifaceted approach that recognizes and addresses varied learning needs and preferences.
+This includes creating an welcoming, supportive environment, employing varied teaching methods and engaging students through active participation and real-world applications.
 I also provide them with constructive feedback, offer them individualized support and foster their critical thinking and problem-solving skills.

 A Conversation with Marzieh